Kari Vilonen: Career

 From 1983 to 1986 was a C. L. E. Moore instructor at the Massachusetts Institute of Technology, on leave in 1984–1985 at the Mathematical Sciences Research Institute in Berkeley, California.
 Afterward, Vilonen was a Benjamin Pierce Assistant Professor at Harvard University from 1986 to 1989.
 From 1989 to 2000 he was a faculty member at Brandeis University, rising to the rank of Professor in 1996.
 After that, he was a professor at Northwestern University, and then a professor at the University of Helsinki from 2010 to 2015.
 Starting in 2015, Vilonen has been a professor at the University of Melbourne in Australia.

 In 2002, with Dennis Gaitsgory and Edward Frenkel, he proved the geometrical Langlands conjecture for curves over finite fields.

 In 2004, Vilonen, Mark Goresky, Dennis Gaitsgory and Edward Frenkel were awarded a multimillion dollar grant from the Defense Advanced Research Projects Agency (DARPA) to work on a project aimed at establishing links between the Langlands program and dualities in quantum field theory.
 Later, Frenkel wrote, "We felt like we were in uncharted territory: no mathematicians we knew had ever received grants of this magnitude before."
 The funds were used to coordinate the work of dozens of mathematicians with the goal of making a concerted effort in a significant area of research.

 In 2007, with Ivan Mirković, he published "Geometric Langlands duality and representations of algebraic groups over commutative rings", which proved the geometric Satake equivalence, a geometric version of the Satake isomorphism.

 In 2013, Vilonen received a Humboldt Prize.
 In 2014, he was awarded a Simons Fellowship from the Simons Foundation.

 In 2020, the Australian Research Council awarded Vilonen an Australian Laureate Fellowship, their highest award to an individual.
-This five year grant will allow him to address deep longstanding questions about real groups, algebraic objects which describe the basic symmetries occurring in nature.
+This five year grant will allow him to address questions about real groups, algebraic objects which describe the basic symmetries occurring in nature.